EPCCed/eidf-docs/docs/safe-haven-services/tre-gpu-service/training/L6_template_workflow.md

 However, binding the code to the docker image during development can delay the testing cycle as re-downloading all of the software for every change in a code block can take time.

-If the docker image is consistent across tests, then it can be cached locally on the EIDFGPU Service instead of being re-downloaded (this occurs automatically although the cache is node specific and is not shared across nodes).
+If the docker image is consistent across tests, then it can be cached locally on the SHS GPU Cluster instead of being re-downloaded (this occurs automatically although the cache is node specific and is not shared across nodes).

 A pod yaml file can be defined to automatically pull the latest code version before running any tests.